 Larger model; 10M+ hours pre-training

-Consumer GPU reality check: An RTX 3090, RTX 3090 Ti, or RTX 4090 (all 24GB class) can run every model here for both training and inference.
+Consumer GPU reality check: An RTX 3090, RTX 3090 Ti, or RTX 4090 (all 24GB class) can run every model here for inference and can fine-tune the practical recipes we have validated.
 You do not need an A100 or H100 to get started.
-The constraint is recipe availability and checkpoint management, not VRAM.
+The constraint is recipe discipline: memory stack, dataset audit, checkpoint retention, and validation strategy.

 Cross-model patterns: what broke the same way everywhere